 Various measures are taken both before and after the data collection, in order to ensure user satisfaction.
 The development of the form for the study has taken place in a broad collaboration between Statistics Denmark and the main users of the cultural statistics, including the Danish Ministry of Culture and its government agencies, researchers etc. For the questionnaire development, an advisory group has been established with representatives from the Ministry of Culture, academia and other important users.
 The broad composition of the advisory group helps to ensure that the questionnaire content reflects the most important user needs.
 User satisfaction is also ensured by collecting input from the users of the statistics.
-This happens, among other things, by systematic storage and review of relevant inquiries, press reviews etc. and in connection with presentation of the results at conferences and the like.
-There is a Board of Culture Statistics, with representatives from the Ministry of Culture and Statistics Denmark, who regularly follow the study in order to assess its quality and user-friendliness.
+This happens, among other things, by systematic storage and review of relevant inquiries, press reviews etc. and in connection with representatives from the Ministry of Culture and Statistics Denmark, who regularly follow the study in order to assess its quality and user-friendliness.